digitalcora/sublime-text-gleam/README.md

 }
 ```

-With `"format_on_save": true`, Gleam code will be formatted whenever you save.
+* If you don't want format-on-save, leave out the `format_on_save` option and
-To instead format on demand, use **Fmt: Format Buffer** in the command palette.
+  instead use **Fmt: Format Buffer** in the command palette.
+See the Fmt README
-See the Fmt README for instructions on binding this to a key combo.
+  for instructions on binding this to a keyboard shortcut.

-The above `cmd` should work if you have the `gleam` binary in your path, in the
-same environment Sublime Text is running on.
-Other examples:

-* with Gleam installed using ASDF:
+* If you have Gleam installed using `asdf` or a similar version manager, the
-  `["~/.asdf/shims/gleam", "format", "--stdin"]`
-* with Sublime Text on Windows and Gleam on WSL:
-  `["wsl", "gleam", "format", "--stdin"]`
+  `cmd` should be modified in the same way as the LSP instructions, above.
+This
+  approach also works with WSL (prepend `"wsl"`) or other cases where Gleam and
+  Sublime are installed in different environments.

 ## Compatibility